trevorwslee/MicroPython-DumbDisplay/README.md

 # Installation

-For the way to make use of this library for MicroPython, please refer to the [above-mentioned YouTube video](https://www.youtube.com/watch?v=KVU26FyXs5M) for examples of using DumbDisplay MicroPython Library for microcontroller programming.
+For "installing" this library for MicroPython, please refer to the [above-mentioned YouTube video](https://www.youtube.com/watch?v=KVU26FyXs5M), which demonstrates some examples of using DumbDisplay MicroPython Library for microcontroller programming.

 If your targeted is desktop / laptop, or SBC like Raspberry Pi, you can install the Python package (this library) like:
 ```
 pip install git+https://github.com/trevorwslee/MicroPython-DumbDisplay
 ```

-If when install you see error like `ModuleNotFoundError: No module named 'setuptools.config.expand'; 'setuptools.config' is not a package` , please try to upgrade your `setuptools` package first like
+If in the installation process you see error like `ModuleNotFoundError: No module named 'setuptools.config.expand'; 'setuptools.config' is not a package` , please try to upgrade your `setuptools` package first like
 ```
 pip install --upgrade setuptools
 ```
+then try installing this library again.

 If you would like to try out the development version (for desktop / laptop), you can install the development version like:
 ```